-Marco Durante (born in Turin on March 24th 1962) is an Italian entrepreneur, founder and president of multimedia press agency LaPresse, a joint-stock company of which he holds all shares.
+Marco Durante (born in Turin on 24 March 1962) is an Italian entrepreneur, founder and President of the multimedia press agency LaPresse, a joint-stock company of which he holds all shares.

-He lives between Milan and London, he is married to Thea and has three children: Vittoria, Edoardo and Ginevra.
+He lives between Milan and London and he is married to Thea, with whom he has three children: Vittoria, Edoardo and Ginevra.

-Durante’s desire to know and improve pushed him abroad.
-Initially he relocated to New York in order to further improve his studies in economy; then he moved to Lyon, where as an ISEF teacher, he obtained a Matriese in sports disciplines from the Unité de Formation et de Recherche en Sciences et Techniques des Acitivités Physiques et Sportives, of Université Claude Bernard Lyon 1.
+In France, as an ISEF teacher, he was also able to obtain a Matriculation in sports disciplines from the Unité de Formation et de Recherche en Sciences et Techniques des Acitivités Physiques et Sportives of the Université Claude Bernard Lyon1, with top marks.

-In 1992 he began his collaboration with Publifoto, acquiring its historical archives from his father, and together with his brother Massimo, he founded LaPresse in 1994.
-This event paved the way for an important acceleration in the development and diversification of activities, and eventually transformed the photographic agency into one of the most dynamic and innovative media companies in the Italian landscape of information and media.
+In 1992 he began his collaboration with Publifoto, acquiring its historical archives from his father, and two years later, together with his brother Massimo, he founded LaPresse.
+This event paved the way for an important acceleration in the development and diversification of activities, and eventually transformed the photographic agency into one of the most dynamic and innovative media companies on the Italian information and communication scene.

-On August 31st, 1996 he lost his brother Massimo in a tragic traffic accident, while he was working as a photographer at the Venice International Film Festival.
-This event would personally mark Durante’s life.
+On 31 August 1996, he lost his brother Massimo in a tragic car accident, while he was working as a photographer at the Venice International Film Festival.
+This event deeply marked Marco Maria Durante’s life.